 In this article, we discuss the use and effectiveness of guanfacine for the treatment of ADHD.
 We also cover dosage and side effects, as well as risks and considerations.

 Guanfacine works by relaxing the blood vessels in the body, which improves blood flow and lowers a person’s heart rate and blood pressure.

-Guanfacine also comes in the form of extended-release tablets under the brand name Intuniv, which the Food and Drug Administration (FDA) have approved for the treatment of ADHD in children and adolescents aged 6–17 years old.
+Guanfacine also comes in the form of extended release tablets under the brand name Intuniv, which the Food and Drug Administration (FDA) has approved for the treatment of ADHD in children and adolescents aged 6–17 years.

 Doctors may prescribe Intuniv by itself or in combination with other stimulant medications.

-Because of the possible side effects, doctors usually recommend that someone starts at a low dose and slowly increase to a safe and effective dose for them.
-This means that it may take a few weeks to experience the full benefits of this treatment.
+Doctors usually recommend that people start at a low dosage and slowly build up to a safe and effective dosage to allow them to adjust to any side effects.
+Due to this approach, it may take a few weeks for a person to experience the full benefits of this treatment.

-According to a 2011 drug review, although guanfacine has approval for the short-term treatment of ADHD in children between 6 and 17 years of age, it appears to be most effective in those up to the age of 12 years.
+According to a 2011 drug review, although guanfacine has approval for the short-term treatment of ADHD in children aged 6–17 years, it appears to be most effective in those up to the age of 12 years.

-However, these results were only statistically significant in children who were 6–12 years old.
+However, these results were only statistically significant in children aged 6–12 years.